PatoRoa/spotify_playlist_explorer/README.md

 A desktop program for exploring CSV playlist data: merging, cleaning, and creating charts.

 ## Overview
-Spotify Playlist Explorer is a Python application that processes a folder of CSV files that contain Spotify song metadata (e.g., playlists exported with song names, artists, genres, albums, etc.) from Chosic.
+Spotify Playlist Explorer is a Python application that processes a folder of CSV files that contain Spotify song metadata (e.g., playlists exported with song names, artists, genres, albums, etc.) from Chosic (https://www.chosic.com/spotify-playlist-exporter/).

 The application:
 - Loads all CSVs in a folder